dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

    * `Home` component (`Home.razor`)
    * `Weather` component (`Weather.razor`)

 1. If you named the donor Blazor Web App when you created the donor project the same as the ASP.NET Core app, the namespaces used by the donated assets match those in the ASP.NET Core app.
-You shouldn't need to take further steps.
-If you used a different name, which results in a mismatch between the donor app's namespaces and the ASP.NET Core app, you must adjust the namespaces across the donated assets.
-If this is required, adjust the namespaces before proceeding.
+You shouldn't need to take further steps to match namespaces.
+If you used a different namespace when creating the donor Blazor Web App project, you must adjust the namespaces across the donated assets to match if you intend to use the rest of this guidance exactly as presented.
+If the namespaces don't match, ***either*** adjust the namespaces before proceeding ***or*** adjust the namespaces as you following the remaining guidance in this section.

 1. Delete the donor Blazor Web App, as it has no further use in this process.